revbayes/revbayes.github.io/tutorials/biogeo/index.md

 Also note that the probability of entering or leaving the null range is zero.
-By default, the RevBayes conditions the anagenetic range evolution process on never entering the null range when computing the transition probabilities (nullRange=“CondSurv”).
+By default, the RevBayes conditions the anagenetic range evolution process on never entering the null range when computing the transition probabilities (nullRange="CondSurv").
 This allows the model to both simulate and infer using the same transition probabilities. @Massana2015 first noted that the null range—an unobserved absorbing state—results in abnormal extirpation rate and range size estimates.
-Their proposed solution to eliminate the null range from the state space is enabled with the nullRange=“Exclude” setting.
-The nullRange=“Include” setting provides no special handling of the null range, and produces the raw probabilities of @Ree2005.
+Their proposed solution to eliminate the null range from the state space is enabled with the nullRange="Exclude" setting.
+The nullRange="Include" setting provides no special handling of the null range, and produces the raw probabilities of @Ree2005.

 Cladogenetic range evolution